Super Hero Movie Villains Die

 - In Punisher: War Zone, Jigsaw dies.
 The villains of the other movies don't count, as they are original characters.

 - In X-Men: First Class, Sebastian Shaw is killed by Magneto forcing a coin through his brain.
-Shaw's minions join Magneto.
+Shaw's minions join Magneto, but are killed offscreen between First Class and Days of Future Past.

 - In the first Blade film, Deacon Frost dies.
-In Blade: Trinity, Dracula (aka Drake) dies, although Dracula is a Public Domain Character and any could use the character.
+In Blade: Trinity, Dracula (aka Drake) dies, although Dracula is a Public Domain Character.
 As it is, Drake had little in common with Marvel Comics' Dracula.
 The other villains whom Blade killed were created for the films; although there was a team of vampires called the Blood Pack, they had different members from their Blade II counterparts.

 - In the animated Doctor Strange film, Dormammu and Baron Mordo both die.